visualjerk/vue-cion-design-system/README.md

-# CION Vue Design System
+# CION - Design system boilerplate for Vue.js

-CION is a Design System build primarily for Vue applications.
-You can use it as a starting point for building your own Design System.
+CION is a **design system** build primarily for **Vue.js applications**.
+You can use it as a starting point for building your own design system.

 The system utilizes design tokens, a living styleguide with integrated code playgrounds and reusable components for common UI tasks.